michellhornung/flutter_map_boiler_plate/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Google Maps key
+Get an API key at <https://cloud.google.com/maps-platform/>.

+We used Google Maps plugin for Flutter

+Then replace the text YOURKEYHERE with your key, in two places:

+### Android

+Specify your API key in the application manifest `android/app/src/main/AndroidManifest.xml`:

+### iOS

+Specify your API key in the application delegate `ios/Runner/AppDelegate.m`: